- VN Council members

 This two-part online course is aimed at overseas-qualified veterinary surgeons and veterinary nurses during their first two years working in the UK, as well as those considering working here.
 It will help to equip you with the vital knowledge and insight needed to work as a veterinary professional in UK veterinary practice.

-You will hear from representatives of the RCVS, VDS Training, RCVS Veterinary Nurses Council, British Veterinary Association, VetAbroad and the support charity Vetlife, and have the chance to ask questions.
+You will hear from representatives of the RCVS, VDS Training, RCVS Veterinary Nurses Council, British Veterinary Association, VetAbroad and the support charity Vetlife, and have the chance to ask any questions you may have.

 The course is divided into two parts as follows